Reading Time: 8 mins

 All of these behaviors actually humanize us by placing us outside the constricted view of a screen and making us more relatable through the disclosure of unstaged moments.

-If you don’t post about it, did it even happen?
+If you don’t post it, did it even happen?

-But this isn’t some metaphysical woo-woo.
-It’s the false idea that you can be all things at once when, in fact, limiting your availability makes your presence that much more valuable.
+We’re conditioned to believe that we can be everywhere all at once when, in fact, limiting your availability makes your presence more valuable.
 It gives you more agency as a worker and a performer.

 Unlike film actors who retain control over their on-screen persona by establishing a regional distinction between the frontstage and backstage, we’re conversely expected to diminish this distinction in order to maintain a strong connection with our coworkers while working from home.